rollyourown-xyz/ryo-website-content/collaborate/working_with_git/forking_and_pull_requests/index.md

 #### Creating a feature branch using the Atom editor

-To create a new feature branch with the Atom editor, click the `main` label at the bottom right (the default branch in a rollyourown.xyz repository is called `main`) and click "New Branch", entering the name of your new feature branch:
+To create a new feature branch with the Atom editor, click the `main` label at the bottom right (the default branch in a rollyourown repository is called `main`) and click "New Branch", entering the name of your new feature branch:

 ![Atom Feature Branch](Atom_Feature_Branch_400.png)